openstreetmap/iD/ACCESSIBILITY.md

 | ✅ | KeepRight issues | |
 | ✅ | ImproveOSM issues | |
 | ✅ | Osmose issues | Translated strings are [provided by Osmose](https://www.transifex.com/openstreetmap-france/osmose/) itself, not iD |

+### Language Coverage

+The completion percentages for iD translations constantly change, and so are not listed here.
+Visit the [Transifex project page](https://www.transifex.com/openstreetmap/id-editor/) to see the latest numbers.
+Typically a few languages (German, Spanish, Japanese…) are kept close to 100% coverage, while most languages have less than 50% coverage.

 ---